Brewsk11/ac-drift-mode/docs/course_editor.md

 To create a new course click "New", change the name of the course and click "Save".

-Courses can be created in outside car camera view, however it is highly recommended to be familiar with Assetto Corsa free camera controls.
+Courses can be created in any camera view, however it is highly recommended to be familiar with Assetto Corsa free camera controls.

 To enable free camera tick this box in Content Manager settings: